-- Be a U.S. citizen or eligible non-citizen
+- Be a U.S. citizen or eligible non-citizen.

-- Be registered with the Selective Service (males only)
+- Be registered with the Selective Service (males only).

 Financial Aid Priority Dates

-Fall Semester July 1 deadline
+Fall - July 1

-Spring Semester December 1 deadline
+Spring - December 1

 Summer - May 1

-Students who submit financial aid applications after the established priority dates must be prepared to pay for tuition, fees and books.
-Once any requested documentation is received, students receive an email stating that they have been awarded.
-Students may view their award letters through their My College student accounts once files are complete.
+Once requested documentation is received, students receive an email stating that they have been awarded financial aid.
+Students may view their award letters through their MyCollege accounts.

 Missed Priority Deadlines